Mallorca in August (2025): Weather, Events, and Best Things to Do

 - Guaranteed beach weather and warm sea temperatures.

-- There’s a huge amount of events and activities going on!
+- There’s a LOT of events and activities going on!

 Cons